hartfordfive/duplicate-finder/README.md

 `-b [READ_MAX_BYTES]` : The max number of bytes to read from a file in order to create the SHA1 hash.
 Default is 4096, 0 means read the whole file.

+`-f [ENABLE_FAST_FINGERPRINT]` : Enable fast-fingerprint  mode.
+If set to 1, then only READ_MAX_BYTES will be read to be hashed, otherwise, the whole file is hashed.

 ##Author